sButtons/sbuttons/README.md

 Please see the [contributing guidelines](./CONTRIBUTING.md) for details.

+You can also join or start [discussions](https://github.com/sButtons/sbuttons/discussions) with the community members if you have any ideas or questions!

 ### Button ideas

 If you would like to suggest a new button idea, please create a [new discussion](https://github.com/sButtons/sbuttons/discussions/new) with the category "idea".